-Normally for a road test I will enjoy a vehicle for three or four days.
-For this jaunt Rolls-Royce allowed me ten days to jounce around in the Cullinan, during which time we were to stay in the tranquil surrounds of the Lake District.
 There’s little that could be more British than the Lake District; an area where the Romantic poet William Wordsworth lived and who described his home, Dove Cottage in Grasmere, as ‘the loveliest spot that man hath ever found.’
 What a treat we were in for.
+Add to this the Cullinan, and we have a dream trip to look forward to.

 Having hidden the Cullinan around the corner for my parents’ arrival, the look on their faces, on being presented with their chariot for a few days of serenity, was a picture.
 The first thing that has to be said is that this particular offering from the Goodwood factory is big.
 Very big.
 This is a vehicle so large it could be intimidating but, strangely, it’s not.
 I have driven large cars, powerful cars, frightening cars but this is the first car that is actually taller than me.